Faruman/VolatiltiyCalculations/README.md

 ## Support

-If you have any queations please reach out to us via our GitHub accounts.
+If you have any queations please reach out to us via <a href="mailto:faruman.der.weise@googlemail.com"<mail</a>.

 ---